 Review summary: Canon 1D Mark IV vs Sony A9

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D Mark IV or the Sony A9 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 1D Mark IV and the Sony A9?
+Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.